CrisCariqueo/Mindfull_Monkey-uxd/README.md

 ## 7. Surface

 ### 7.1.
-Interface Evolution

-## Interface Evolution Process: Explanations and Key Reasons for Modifications
+Interface Evolution Process: Explanations and Key Reasons for Modifications

 As previously stated, the initial versions of the interface closely ressembled existing solutions, we've decided to double down on the base structure while also improving on visual elements across all functionalities such as icons, spacing and buttons in order to improve usability.